Magdalen Chapel, Edinburgh: Incorporation of Hammermen

-Several conventicles of the Covenanters were held in the Chapel, the largest being that of May 1674 at which William Weir was the preacher.
+Several conventicles of the Covenanters were held in the Chapel, the largest being that of 17 May 1674 at which William Weir was the preacher.
 The bodies of the Marquis of Argyle in 1661, Hew Mackail in 1666, and John Dick in 1684 were prepared for burial in the chapel after they were executed.
 The heads and hands of martyred Covenanters were displayed in various locations in Edinburgh in 1689, and were collected at the chapel prior to burial in Greyfriars Kirk.

-The Chapel was used by Episcopalians, and by a Baptist congregation in the 18th century.
+The Chapel was used by Episcopalians, and notably housed the second Baptist congregation in Edinburgh in the 18th century.
+This Baptist church originated in 1765 when Robert Carmichael, a minister from an Old Scots Independent congregation in Candlemakers’ Hall, became convinced that baptism should be for believers only and by immersion.
+In May 1765, Carmichael and seven others withdrew from their Independent church and formed a new fellowship in the Magdalen Chapel.
+After being baptized himself in London, Carmichael baptized four men and three women in the Water of Leith at Canonmills on 25 November 1765, an event partially witnessed and reported by The Scots Magazine.
+The Baptists worshipped here regularly till 1774.

 A printing press was located either in the Chapel or a nearby building in the 18th century.
 In the early nineteenth century it was used as a place of worship by the Bereans, a Protestant sect following former Scottish Presbyterian minister John Barclay (1734-1798) who held to a modified form of Calvinism.
 The Hammermen sold the chapel in 1857 to the Protestant Institute for Scotland, and it was used by the Edinburgh Medical Missionary Society.